How to Store Potatoes and Onions the Right Way

 Sure, spuds and bulbs are tasty when combined together in meals.
-But they should actually be stored far away from one another.
+But when it comes to storage, they should be kept far away from one another.

 Why?
-Your onions produce and emit ethylene gas, which speeds up the ripening process and can cause nearby potatoes to rot and spoil more quickly.
-However, garlic, another root bulb, can be safely stored alongside onions with no scary side effects.
-By the way, here’s what to do when potatoes turn green.
+Onions produce and emit ethylene gas, which speeds up the ripening process and can cause nearby potatoes to rot and spoil more quickly.

 How to Store Potatoes

-Your potatoes should be stored in a cool, dark, dry place, such as a pantry or cupboard for up to 5 weeks.
-Use a storage container that is well-ventilated, such as a crate, a cardboard box with holes punched in it, or any container that will allow any excess moisture to evaporate.
+Potatoes will last up to five weeks when stored in a cool, dark, dry place, such as a pantry or cupboard.
+Use a storage container that’s well-ventilated, such as a crate, a cardboard box with holes punched in it, or any container that will allow any excess moisture to evaporate.
+We recommend these potato storage containers.

 How to Store Onions